Elan Valley Reservoirs: Opening and later progress

-Dam Busters
+Dambusters

 In 1942, the Nant-y-Gro dam, which had been originally built to provide water for the navvies' village, was used by Barnes Wallis to prove his theory that an underwater explosion could create sufficient hydrostatic pressure to collapse a dam wall.
 The test proved successful as a significant breach in the middle of the 11 m dam wall was caused by a charge placed at its base.

 The lessons learned at Nant-y-Gro green lit the development of the "Upkeep" bouncing bombs.
-They were used in the 1943 Dam Busters raid when RAF Bomber Command breached and damaged several dams in the Ruhr Valley, Germany.
+They were used in the 1943 Dambusters Raid when RAF Bomber Command breached and damaged several dams in the Ruhr Valley, Germany.

 The remains of the breached Nant-y-Gro dam are in much the same state as it was left in 1942, although partly obscured by trees.

-After the Dam Busters raid, steel cables were strung across the valley above the Caban-coch reservoir as a precautionary measure against German reprisals.
+After the Dambusters Raid, steel cables were strung across the valley above the Caban-coch reservoir as a precautionary measure against German reprisals.

 Aborted expansion scheme

-In the early 1970s it was proposed that the Craig-goch reservoir should be substantially increased in size with a new and higher downstream dam together with another dam to the north-west, impounding water that would otherwise have flowed down the Ystwyth valley.
+In the early 1970s, it was proposed that the Craig-goch reservoir should be substantially increased in size with a new and higher downstream dam together with another dam to the north-west, impounding water that would otherwise have flowed down the Ystwyth valley.
 This scheme would have created a huge reservoir dwarfing all others in Mid Wales, and flooding miles of wild upland valleys.
 The proposals were eventually abandoned in the face of reducing projections for industrial water demand and an increasing awareness of the environmental issues that such an expansion might create.